wochatme/PuttyGPT/askrob/faq.md

 For better understanding for proxy settings, please check the below link as a good start point:

 https://curl.se/libcurl/c/CURLOPT_PROXYTYPE.html

+### How to Prevent the Chat Window to Pop Out When I Start PuttyGPT?

+Please modify conf.txt and set "startchat" to 0, then restart PuttyGPT.

+### I Closed the Chat Window, How to Bring It Back?

+Use mouse to right-click the title of Putty window, and in the bottom of the menu, there is a item called "Ask Rob", choose it.

 ### How To Make a New Line in Input Window?
 When you hit the ENTER key, your question will be sent to AI.
 You can use "Ctrl + Enter" to make a new line.
 That is: hold the CTRL key when you press ENTER key.